justeat/jubako/README.md

     })
 ```

-The example shows that `reset` provides a function that reassigns `data`,
+The example shows that `onReload` provides a function that reassigns `data`,
 `JubakoAdapter` will effectively call this before it observes `data` again.

 ## JubakoViewHolder events